Alaka Das: A Pioneer Artist of Classical Music in Bangladesh

 During that time, concerts were held not only just in various places at Dhaka but also in Chittagong- a port city of Bangladesh.
 As she was residing in Cumilla, so for participating in various concerts and in the media program, she had to travel outside cumilla in every week.

 Slowly and steadily, the portals to this select circle were opening for Alaka.
 At the time, the gharana system in Indian classical music was quite distinct.
-But Alaka, who had been greatly influenced by Pandit Surendra Narayan Das, who was a disciple of Pandit Giriza Shankar Chakroborty of the Bishnupur gharana, Bishnupur, India, began incorporating elements from other gharanas into her music.
+But Alaka, who had been greatly influenced by Pundit Surendra Narayan Das, who was a disciple of Pundit Giriza Shankar Chakroborty of the Bishnupur gharana, Bishnupur, India, began incorporating elements from other gharanas into her music.
 She was taking what was great in every gharana and mixing it up.
 It sounded great to the audience.
 Her popularity as a musician owes a lot to her friendliness with the audience.

 Fine Arts Academy Award, 2014